-Your plan will have three phases, and while the second and third phases can be years in the future, you can sit down today and forecast your financial situation for each phase.
+This savings plan will have three phases, and you can forecast your financial situation for each one today.
 Think of it the same way you do your budget.
 You’re making a plan for your money before you actually have it, based on projections for your income and expenses.

-It’s important to start with a solid financial foundation, so the first phase begins as soon as you are debt-free and have saved 3–6 months of expenses in your emergency fund.
+It’s important to start with a solid financial foundation, so the first phase begins as soon as you are debt-free and have saved three to six months of expenses in your emergency fund.

 Phase One: Simply Save